-- A. Indemnity.
+A. Indemnity.
 The District shall indemnify and hold harmless the City and its officers, agents and employees against any claims, injuries to property or persons (including death), demands, costs or expenses, including the cost of reasonable attorneys' fees for the defense thereof (collectively, "Loss"), arising from or in connection with the acts or omissions of the District, its employees, or agents related to this Agreement or the District's breach of this Agreement provided that said Loss has not been caused by the negligence or misconduct of the City and its officers or employees.
-The City shall indemnify and hold harmless the District and its agents and employees against any Loss arising from or relating to the acts or omissions of the City, the SRO(s) or the City's other employees or agents related to this Agreement or the City's breach of this Agreement, provided that said Loss has not been caused by the negligence or misconduct of the District and its employees. - B. Workers Compensation.
+The City shall indemnify and hold harmless the District and its agents and employees against any Loss arising from or relating to the acts or omissions of the SRO(s) or the City's other employees or agents related to this Agreement or the City's breach of this Agreement, provided that said Loss has not been caused by the negligence or misconduct of the District and its agreement, its employees or agents related to this Agreement or the City's breach of this Agreement, provided that said Loss has not been caused by the negligence or misconduct of the District and its agreement, provided that said Loss has not been caused by the negligence or misconduct of the District and its employees.

+B. Workers Compensation.
 Each party shall bear its own costs for workers' compensation and employee benefits, except as set forth in the Compensation Schedule, attached to this Agreement as Exhibit B.